hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06d-BasicAPIs.md

 <li class="L9" style="margin-bottom: 0px;"><span class="pun">}</span></li>
 </ol></div>

 [This online example at JSBin](https://jsbin.com/toyeley/1/edit?html,output) shows how to get the current longitude and latitude and display them in an HTML page.
-Try it below in your browser:
+Try it below in your browser: ([Local Example - Location](src/6.4.1-example1.html))

 <div class="exampleHTML">
 <p id="msg">Click the button to get your coordinates:</p>